intel/FdtBusPkg/Docs/DeviceDrivers.md

 a DT controller.

 In some situations, a DT controller's children are actually DT controllers that need to be enumerated.
+See [SampleBusDxe](../Drivers/SampleBusDxe) for sample code.
 A good example may be supporting a Devicetree node for a composite device such as a NIC or graphics.

 Let's examine a Devicetree snippet: